jmpumuro/TicTacToe-Q-Learner-Interactive/README.md

 # TicTacToe-Q-Learner-Interactive
-In this project, we aim to showcase the progressive development of our Q-learning agent, harnessing the power of DQN, to transform it into a sophisticated strategist.
+ This project aims to showcase the progressive development of a Q-learning agent, harnessing the power of DQN, to transform it into a sophisticated strategist.
 The agent learns and adapts its tactics through an iterative learning process, providing a fascinating glimpse into the evolution of artificial intelligence

 ## Backend set-up
 * create virtual environment : `python -m venv env`